jhaskinsjr/nebula/Documentation/Software_Architecture.md

 # Software Architecture

+Nebula is a proof-of-concept project intended to gauge the efficacy of modern microservices software architecture as applied to cycle-accurate microprocessor simulation.
+Accordingly, flexibility was prioritized above performance.
+For a more detailed discussion of Nebula's performance, see: [Simulation Speed](./Simulation_Speed.md).

 ## Philosophy: Simplicity And Flexibility Through Independence

 The central design feature of Nebula is that each simulator is comprised of an army of microservices... independent processes... that transmit what resources that they require, what information they wish to communicate, onto the network where all other microservices will receive it.
-If something tarnsmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and transmit something back in response.
+If something transmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and transmit something back in response.

-While it might be faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to them, this architecture would require every microservice to have detailed information about every other microservice.
-This rigidity is the antithesis of the flexibility that software is supposed to facilitate.
+It likely would have been faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to them, but this architecture would require every microservice to have detailed information about every other microservice.
+This rigidity is the antithesis of the flexibility that software is meant to facilitate.
 In other words, I considered the tradeoff between speed and flexibility, and wilfully, intentionally chose flexibility.